 Chain¶

-A chain row declares "when parent fires, one of these
+A chain row declares a firing expectation: when parent fires, one

-hygiene the system checks against runtime data: did the expected
+of L2 hygiene the tool checks against runtime data, asking did the

 Each chain row has: